Buddhist Prison Ministry:

 What is the Buddhist Prison Ministry?

-Buddhist Prison Ministry freely offers transformative tools and wisdom from the Buddhist tradition.
-Our Courses and Workbooks are written specifically for the incarcerated population using accessible language and an interfaith lens.
+Buddhist Prison Ministry freely offers transformative tools and wisdom from the Buddhist tradition to incarcerated learners.
+BPM’s courses /workbooks and resources are specifically for the incarcerated population using accessible language and an interfaith lens as well as tools, skills and insights from restorative justice and emotional literacy.

-BPM’s first workbook was envisioned by a group of “condemned” men on San Quentin’s Death Row, who wanted to pay forward the wealth of transformative dharma work they’d done together over many years.
+BPM’s first workbook, Introduction to Buddhism, was envisioned by a group of “condemned” men on San Quentin’s Death Row, who wanted to pay forward the wealth of transformative dharma work they’d done together over many years.
 That this very thought of altruism—coming from one of the darkest places on earth—has now spread into prisons in every state across the country—gives truth and credence to the power of Bodhicitta, the Awakened Heart.
+Preview a sample here:

-A Homework Buddy receives and responds to a BPM student’s responses to reflection questions they answer as they complete chapters in their workbook.
+Approved homework buddies receive and respond to incarcerated learner’s responses to reflection questions within each chapter of their workbook.
 It’s an opportunity to acknowledge understanding and offer appreciation.

 1. Name